-Commutation of Sentences in Arizona
+Commutation of Sentences in Phoenix

-Many felony crimes in Arizona incur mandatory minimum sentences felony information.
+Many felony crimes in Phoenix incur mandatory minimum sentences felony information.
 However, some people convicted of felony crimes are sentenced to a term that is not mandatory.
 In these cases, a certain amount of time served can allow them to petition for a commutation to reduce the terms of the original sentence.

 - A commutation of sentence can potentially reduce prison sentences, and can also reduce any court-ordered fines.
 Commuting a sentence does not have any effect on civil liabilities you might incur, like financial judgments in favor of victims or victims’ families.

 - You must have served at least two years of your sentence, and not be within one year of your release, in order to be considered for a commutation of sentence.

 If you or a loved one has served at least two years of a prison sentence more than three years in length, it may be wise to inquire about the possibility of a commutation.
 In order to do this, we recommend consulting an experienced, reputable defense attorney who understands the commutation process in Arizona.
 You should also seek out an aggressive attorney who will fight to make sure your rights are upheld during the commutation process.